kellenpetersen/kellenpetersen.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

 Here is a list of unpublished work.
-Most of it is undegraduate and graduate research report.

   {% for post in site.miscellaneous reversed %}